Sachinacharya-Project/webserver/README.md

 ````python
     server --host hostname --port port_number # These are optional parameter.
 These are not manditory
 ````
+If --update is passed along with the above flags, Host and Port will be added to settings.json

 4. Opening PHPMYADMIN
 ````python
     server --admin
 ````
 This open phpmyadmin.
-This is irrespective of the --host and --port (cannot use this with --admin) It open PhpMyAdmin under the port and host found in settings.json in installed folder.
+cannot use this with --admin
+It open PhpMyAdmin under the port and host found in settings.json in installed folder or The PORT and HOST passed with flag --port and --host previously.
 To Access and edit this file, --set can be use as a flag
 ````python
     server --set
 ````